 D. Regulation of the contents of tobacco products and tobacco product disclosures

-10. The objective of the FCTC guideline for regulation of the contents and tobacco product disclosures is to contribute to reducing tobacco-attributable disease and premature death by reducing the attractiveness of tobaccos products, reducing their addictiveness (or dependence liability) or reducing their overall toxicity.
+10. The objective of the FCTC guideline for tobacco control regulations of the contents and tobacco product disclosures is to contribute to reducing tobacco-attributable disease and premature death by reducing the attractiveness of tobaccos products, reducing their addictiveness (or dependence liability) or reducing their overall toxicity.
 Given the significant public health implications of smoking tobacco a strict regulatory regime and enforcement is required to be effective.

 the number of tobacco samples collected and analysed for compliance with ingredients and additives regulations, and the percentage of non-compliance found;